scicloj/kind-portal.el/README.md

 ## Usage

+### Loading the package

-Using [use-package](https://github.com/jwiegley/use-package), you may load the package as follows:
+Using [use-package](https://github.com/jwiegley/use-package) and [straight](https://github.com/radian-software/straight.el), you may load the package as follows:

 ```elisp
 (use-package kind-portal